Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space

 \subsection{Our HOPSS Method}

-According to the introduction referred to in \ref{method}, our method consists of three steps: base solution generation, variational action, and RHS computation.
+According to the introduction referred to in Section \ref{method}, our method consists of three steps: base solution generation, variational action, and RHS computation.

 In the first step, we use traditional methods to generate \(N_b\) base solutions.
-According to the forward analysis, its time complexity is \(O(N_b T n^2)\).
+According to the analysis above, its time complexity is \(O(N_b T N_{dof} \log N_{dof})\).
 Since the cost of the downsampling step is far lower than that of data generation, we reasonably ignore it.
-We then operate on training-level data, which typically has smaller \(T'\) (time steps) and \(N'_{dof}\) (degrees of freedom in space) than the \(T\) and \(n\) used in traditional data generation.
-Typically, \(T'\) is \(\frac{T}{1000}\) or smaller.
+We then operate on training-level data, which typically has smaller \(T'\) (time steps) and \(N'_{dof}\) (degrees of freedom in space) than the \(T\) and \(N_{dof}\) used in traditional data generation.
+In the subsequent two steps, the time complexity is \(O(N_{\text{new}} T' N'_{dof} \log N'_{dof})\).

-In the subsequent two steps, the time complexity is \(O(N_{\text{new}} T' (n')^2)\) obviously.
-Since \(T'\) is much smaller than \(T\) and can be approximated as a constant, the time complexity for subsequent new data generation is approximately \(O(N_{\text{new}} (n')^2)\)—which is one order of magnitude lower than that of traditional methods.

 Thus, the total time complexity of the HOPSS method is $O(N_{b} T N_{dof} \log N_{dof} + O(N_{\text{new}} T' N'_{dof} \log N'_{dof}) \approx O(N_{b} T N_{dof} \log N_{dof})$.
 Since \(T'\) is much smaller than \(T\) and $N'_{dof}$ also is much small than $N_{dof}$, the time cost for subsequent new data generation is approximately ignored.
-Consequently, the theoretical acceleration ratio of HOPSS depends on the gap between \(N_b\) (the number of base solutions) and \(N\) (the number of samples required for generating an equivalent dataset via traditional methods).
+Consequently, the theoretical acceleration ratio of HOPSS depends on the gap between \(N_b\) (the number of base solutions) and \(N_{sample}\) (the number of samples required for generating an equivalent dataset via traditional methods).
 For more details, please refer to Appendix \ref{timecomplexity}.